- Prepare for the day

 From our experience, when the Lord brought us vision for how large families can be affordable, how they can function, and how a home can be pleasant and productive rather than chaotic, then fear disappeared and hope and enthusiasm took its place. *smile* We need to share that vision with our children sometimes.
 They can't, of course, understand long-range vision necessarily until they're older, but they can certainly understand the reason for doing work jobs at home, for completing their school work,

-Here are some posts I've written that go more in to the "practical how-to's" of having a vision for our family:
+Here is a post I've written that go more in to the "practical how-to's" of having a vision for our family:

 ~ ~ ~ ~ ~Here are two quotes I'd like to leave you with.
 They're about motherhood, and I loved them so much when I first read them that I printed them and framed them for our home as a reminder to myself and our daughters.